Sochima/classD_poweramp/README.md

 # classD_poweramp
-Schematic and PCB files of a 15 W stereo amplifier
+Schematic and PCB files of a 15 W stereo Class D power amplifier